• Skip to primary navigation

 Wild garlic spread is something I make every year, especially for quick snacks.

-Wild garlic hummus is a newer recipe, but really good.
+Wild garlic hummus is a newer recipe, but it's really good.

 Wild garlic crepes: I like serving them with smoked salmon and sour cream.
 My daughter loves them!